This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

-This quick bread is quite simple to make.
+This quick bread recipe is quite simple to make.
 If you enjoy banana bread and/or gingerbread, I highly recommend giving it a try!
+In addition, the fiber from the figs may help support digestive health.

-I made mine into a bundt cake shape for visual appeal, but feel free to use bread loaf pans for easier freezing and gifting.
+I made my fig and walnut bread into a bundt cake shape for visual appeal, but feel free to use bread loaf pans for easier freezing and gifting.

-You can also add a glaze or up to 1/3 cup more sugar for more of a fig cake, if you prefer, but I thought it was sweet enough as written.
+You can also add a glaze, cream cheese icing, or up to 1/3 cup more sugar for more of a fig cake, if you prefer, but I thought it was sweet enough as written.

-Want more dessert recipes like this fig bread one?
+Want more dessert recipes like this healthy fig bread one?
 Grab the E-Book!

 Figs in history